kristopolous/fiction/framework.md

 ### Enormously restrict the language to be merely short-circuit compound statements.

-So instead of say structure like this:
+So we would like to eliminate people from writing easy to maintain commprehensible code like this:

     if (x) {
       let w = something(x);